TeddiO/pySteamSignIn/README.md

 ...
 ```

-At this point you forward the client on with a postRequest to https://steamcommunity.com/openid/login and you'll get thrown a bunch of stuff back.
+At this point you forward the client on with a post request to https://steamcommunity.com/openid/login and you'll get thrown a bunch of stuff back.

 The important thing here is that you get thet GET returned data put into a  dictionary to then pass on to ValidateResults